awsdocs/aws-iot-sitewise-user-guide/doc_source/monitor-wind-farm.md

    When you delete a portal or project, the assets associated to deleted projects aren't affected\.
 ![\[The "Portals" page with the wind farm portal and "Delete" highlighted.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/monitor-wind-farm/sitewise-choose-delete-portal-console.png)

-1. In the **Delete portal** dialog, choose **Remove administrators and users**\.
+1. In the **Delete portal** dialog box, choose **Remove administrators and users**\.
-![\[The "Delete portal" dialog with "Remove administrators and users" highlighted.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/sitewise-delete-portal-remove-users-console.png)
+![\[The "Delete portal" dialog box with "Remove administrators and users" highlighted.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/sitewise-delete-portal-remove-users-console.png)

 1. Enter **delete** to confirm deletion, and then choose **Delete**\.
-![\[The "Delete portal" dialog with "Delete" highlighted.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/sitewise-delete-portal-confirm-delete-console.png)
+![\[The "Delete portal" dialog box with "Delete" highlighted.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/sitewise-delete-portal-confirm-delete-console.png)

 **To delete AWS SSO users**